-If screenings are negative, provide education to pregnant or postpartum people and support system on signs and symptoms of behavioral health concerns that may arise after birth.
+If behavioral health screenings are negative, provide education to pregnant or postpartum people and support system on signs and symptoms of behavioral health concerns that may arise after birth.

-If screenings are positive, develop a plan on the same day for intervention when perinatal mood disorders or other behavioral health concerns are identified AND provide education on signs and symptoms of behavioral health concerns that may arise after birth.
+If behavioral health screenings are positive, develop a plan on the same day for intervention when perinatal mood disorders or other behavioral health concerns are identified AND provide education on signs and symptoms of behavioral health concerns that may arise after birth.

-- Inform and educate patients on findings, diagnosis, and resources to support them. - Consider and develop pathways to coordinate care with parent's postpartum clinician (e.g., obstetrician, family medicine, primary care provider). - Depression, anxiety and substance use can impact the relationship between child and caregiver: Assess relationship between child and caregiver and refer to infant mental health specialist for dyad treatment if necessary. - Connect the patient and parent with other care team members to support their referral to interventions for the further assessment and treatment of the parent, and community resources to the support of the parent-child dyad.
+- \circ $\;$ Inform and educate patients on findings, diagnosis, and resources to support them. - Consider and develop pathways to coordinate care with parent's postpartum clinician (e.g., obstetrician, family medicine, primary care provider). - Connect the patient and parent with other care team members to support their referral to interventions for the further assessment and treatment of the parent, and community resources to the support of the parent-child dyad.
 Follow up with the parent within two weeks to ensure connection to appropriate treatment and resources.

-Track system-level data regarding screening for behavioral health and follow up.
+Track system-level data regarding screening for parent behavioral health and follow up.
 If system goals are not met, use quality improvement efforts to achieve screening and follow up goals and outcome standards